vivianwhuo/vivianwhuo.github.io/_pages/experience.md

 Automatica

+IEEE Journal on Selected Areas in Communications

 IEEE Transactions on Control of Network Systems

 IEEE Transactions on Cybernetics

 IEEE Transactions on Network Science and Engineering

+IEEE Transactions on Industrial Informatics

 **Conference Review**
 ------